-Amanda Cross is the pseudonymous author of the bestselling Kate Fansler mysteries, of which Honest Doubt is the thirteenth.
+Amanda Cross is the pseudonymous author of the bestselling Kate Fansler mysteries.
 As Carolyn G. Heilbrun, she is the Avalon Foundation Professor in the Humanities Emerita at Columbia University.
-She has served as… More about Amanda Cross
+She has served as president of the Modern Language Association as well as… More about Amanda Cross

 Mass Market Paperback | $7.99

 Published by Fawcett Feb 12, 1987| 208 Pages| 4-3/16 x 6-7/8| ISBN 9780345346865